MENU

 Discussing Obesity and Fertility with FormHealth

-Posted on: April 15th, 2022 by GIVF Admin
+Posted on: April 15th, 2022 by NMalik

 Contributed By Dr. Florencia Halperin

 As an endocrinologist specializing in obesity medicine, few things are more rewarding for me than working with women who are trying to lose weight to get healthy for a pregnancy.
 I also know that both weight and fertility can be tough subjects to address and can stir up difficult and deep-seated emotions.
-I recently talked with Dr. Abbaa Sarhan, a reproductive endocrinologist from Genetics & IVF Institute (GIVF) in Fairfax, VA, about the intersection between obesity and fertility.
+I recently talked with Dr. Abbaa Sarhan, a reproductive endocrinologist from GIVF Fertility in Fairfax, VA, about the intersection between obesity and fertility.
 Together, our work is designed to bring hope to patients on their fertility journey, because with the right expertise and the right support, women can lose weight as part of their fertility plan — no matter how hard it has been in the past.
 An open conversation about the facts is a great place to start.

 What is the relationship between obesity and fertility?